 Dr. Jason Markle is a south Florida native.
 He graduated from Nova Southeastern University, earning his degree in Osteopathic Medicine (D.O.).
 After completing an internship at the Westchester General Hospital in Miami, Dr. Markle completed his residency in Physical Medicine and Rehabilitation (PM&R/ Physiatry) at the University of Alabama at Birmingham (UAB).
 At UAB, Dr. Markle furthered his training in musculoskeletal medicine, rehabilitation, sports and spine.

 Post residency, Dr. Markle was selected to the Interventional Orthopedic Fellowship program at the Centeno-Schultz Clinic.
 During his fellowship, Dr. Markle gained significant experience in the new field of interventional orthopedics and regenerative medicine, honing his skills in advanced interventional injection techniques into the spine and peripheral joints treating patients with orthobiologics.
 After his completed fellowship, Dr. Markle accepted a full-time attending physician position at the Centeno-Schultz Clinic, where he both treats patients and trains current Interventional Orthopedics fellows.
 In addition to working at the Centeno-Schultz Clinic, Dr. Markle is an active member of the Interventional Orthopedic Foundation and serves as a course instructor, where he trains physicians from around the world in advanced interventional orthopedic injection techniques: (https://interventionalorthopedics.org/upcoming-education/).

 Dr. Markle is an outdoor sports enthusiast.
-In his free time, he enjoys hiking, snowboarding, rock climbing, mountain biking, Olympic weightlifting and Crossfit with his wife and two dogs.
+In his free time, he enjoys hiking, snowboarding, rock climbing, mountain biking, Olympic weightlifting and Crossfit, and spending time with his wife and two dogs.